jessi-bit/Ombra/operational-semantics/README.md

 #### Substitutions

+The judgement  e >> e1 means that the expression e evaluates to e1.

 e0: a boolean `b` evaluates to the boolean `b`
 e1: a literal variable `x` evaluates to the literal variable `x`
 e2: `λx.e` evaluates to `λx.e`